Yurii-Laguta/JB4A-SDK-Android/index.md

 #### Version 3.0

 * Code refactoring so you no longer need to extend any ExactTarget classes.
-Use ETPush.readyAimFire() to bootstrap.
+Use ETPush.readyAimFire() to configure.
 * Support for Action/Uri type of Intents when notification is tapped.
 * Ability to customize the notification and Intent by extending ET_GenericReceiver.
 * ETAnalytics changes to use onPause() and onResume() for more accurate time tracking.